 - If you are primarily interested in water soluble compounds, such as tannins, some alkaloids, and flavonoids, and polysacharides, then 25 - 35% is what you should be aiming for

 - To properly extract fat soluble oils, including many of the aromatic volatiles, you need 45% or more.

-- Given that there will be variation in the alcohol concentration amongst different plant extracts, when you mix them together the overall concentration of alcohol will change, and compounds that are extracted at higher concentrations may precipitate out of solution when mixed with the more water soluble ones.
+- If you are mixing extracts, the overall concentration of alcohol will change, and compounds that are extracted at higher concentrations may precipitate out of solution when mixed with the more water soluble ones.
 This is what happens when you mix Ouzo, for example, with water and the drink goes cloudy.

 - In general, for the more aromatic mixes, 45% is a good level to aim at in the finished mix, as you will still have some of the water solubles and the oils will stay in solution.

 There are no hard and fast rules for designing a mix, as it is ultimately an art.
 However, it is useful to know the relative strength of a botanical in terms of how it is going to contribute to the finished product.
 The eugenol in cloves, for example, will dominate, and if you add a little too much you will instantly have a christmas product.
 Similarly, hot bitters should be used very sparingly.
 Tannins lend a dryness to the overall mix, and will help to raise some of the more delicate flavours.